arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/18/2024 - Continues working on building placement and town design.

-9/20/2024 - worked on creating a park in the center of the town
+9/20/2024 - worked on creating a park in the center of the town.

 9/21/2024 - continued working on the park, starting working on making a video for our mentour.
 Encountered an issue with game efficency / being laggy. will need to be further worked on.

 9/23/2024 - placed trees, flowers, more pathing, and overall continued to work on the park.

 9/25/2024 - working on optimization and environment further, in-game feedback being added.
 Making sure buildings are scaled appropriately and fixing rendering issues.

+9/26/2024 - worked on creating a recording of our environment to showcase our progress so far.

+9/27/2024 - added more buildings and worked on the environment.

 ![0](https://github.com/user-attachments/assets/a3c93353-1635-41a3-880b-30c8006a7c54)